-While soldier settlement was enabled by the Discharged Soldiers' Settlement Act of 1917, it was essentially part of closer settlement and was administered by the Closer Settlement Board.
+Figure 16.
+Dilapidated farmhouse, O'Connors Road, Werribee South; this was probably erected during the era of the Closer Settlement Board.
+(Source: Context 2020) Soldier Settlement While soldier settlement was enabled by the Discharged Soldiers' Settlement Act of 1917, it was essentially part of closer settlement and was administered by the Closer Settlement Board.
 Whereas soldier settlement schemes were dismally unsuccessful in many parts of Victoria, with a 40 per cent failure rate, the soldier settlers in the Werribee area did relatively well.
-They benefitted from a training period at the State Research Farm, and from the productive farming land of the district.
-80 They also had the advantage of being situated close to the Melbourne market, which was easily accessible by train.
+They benefitted from a training period at the State Research Farm, and from the productive farming land of the district.69 They also had the advantage of being situated close to the Melbourne market, which was easily accessible by train.
 The naming of Diggers Road remembers the soldier settlers.
-Returned solider, Alfred John Calf, was one such settler in Diggers Road, Werribee South, taking up allotments in 1922.
-He was engaged in dairying and lucerne growing on his farm, and a small residence was constructed fronting Diggers Road (since demolished).
-He eventually acquired his land as freehold in 1940.81

-6.5.5 Relations between pastoralists and farmers

-As was the case in many country districts of Victoria in the nineteenth and early twentieth century, there was at times a degree of tension, at times bordering on animosity, between pastoralists and farmers in the Werribee and Little River districts.
+Relations between pastoralists and farmers As was the case in many country districts of Victoria in the nineteenth and early twentieth century, there was at times a degree of tension, at times bordering on animosity, between pastoralists and farmers in the Werribee and Little River districts.
 The pastoralists, and the Chirnsides in particular, assumed a position of authority and superiority in terms of land management.
 Small farmers were disadvantaged by some of their practices, such as preventing access to public roads and utilising unsold Crown land for their purposes rather than allow the farmers to use it (both parties sought to use any available Crown land for grazing).
-At Little River, this conflict came to a head and spear-headed the movement to create farmers' commons across Victoria.
-The sheer scale of difference in terms of relative economic position also impacted on relations between the two groups.
+At Little River, this conflict came to a head and spear-headed the movement to create farmers' commons across Victoria.70 The sheer scale of difference in terms of relative economic position also impacted on relations between the two groups.
 The Chirnsides as major landowners also controlled much of the land in the township and were an influential voice on the local municipal council and in local affairs.
+68 Weekly Times, 22 May 1922, p.
+9.

-80 Mantello 1986, pp. 19-20.
+69 Mantello 1986, pp. 19-20.